asim/reminder/README.md

 make build
 ```

-Pass the additional `--web` flag which will replace the built in Go app with the react app
+Pass the additional `--web` flag which replaces the lite app with the react app
 ```
 reminder --web --serve
 ```

-Otherwise we run a lite embedded Go web app

 ## Notes